-Robert Coleman Park is a popular location for family reunions and for fun in the sun at its sprayground and playground.
+Robert Coleman Park located at 1100 Walter Jetton Boulevard is a popular location for family reunions and for fun in the sun at its sprayground, basketball court, and playground.

 Robert Coleman Park was previously known as Blackburn Park.
 At a dedication on May 13, 2009, the park's name was changed to honor Paducah's longest serving elected official Robert Coleman who was a City Commissioner for 31 years.
 Coleman retired from office in 2008.

 - Basketball court